Dhaka University Library

 The Dhaka University Library is the central library of the University of Dhaka, Bangladesh, which started in 1921 with a collection of 18,000 books received from Dhaka College and Law College.
 The Library now has over 680,000 books and journals.
 Moreover, it has around 30,000 rare manuscripts.
 Dhaka University Library is the largest in the country.

 The university building is situated beside the TSC main centre on the way towards the Charukala art faculty building of Dhaka University.
 All the activities of the library are performed from three separate buildings viz. administrative building, main library building and extension building and science library building.
 The present total measurement of the buildings is 150,830 square feet.
 But earlier, the total measurement of the Dhaka University library was 140,750 square feet.
 It is constructed out of bricks and cement with wide windows and space.

 History

 The library began in 1921 with 877 students, 60 teachers of 12 departments under three faculties: art, science and law.
 Then the library was placed in the premises of Dhaka Medical College and Hospital and later it was transferred on the ground floor of a building situated at the north bank of the pond of Curzon Hall premises.
 Later, the library was transferred inro the present Central Library Building.
 The former principal of Dhaka College was the first librarian of the Dhaka University Library.

 Administrative building

-The Administration section, manuscripts, reprography, acquisition, processing building, periodicals, accounts, seminar, old Newspaper section, resource centre for the visually impaired students and cyber centre are housed in the administrative building.
+The Administration section, manuscripts, reprography, acquisition, processing, periodicals, accounts, Binding, seminar, old Newspaper section, resource centre for the visually impaired students and cyber centre are housed in the administrative building.

+Main building

+Reader Service section, Planning and Development, Information Technology Section are housed in the main building.